 - The ability to edit and mark up scanned papers

-What types of documents you can have scanned?
+What types of documents can you have scanned?

 - Official correspondences

 - Financial papers

 - Medical records

 - Bills and invoices

 - Other large documents

 After you digitize the documents with a high-quality scanner, the next step is to enter the descriptive information needed to identify files.
 Using intelligent OCR, you can transform scanned images into readable text, and retrieve, read and share them using different apps.